Programs and initiatives

 Ericsson participated in the year-long Battle of the Numbers, a Swedish private sector project involving 10 companies, which concluded in November 2013.
 Each company was asked to commit to raising the number of women in operational and decision-making positions.
 Ten women were selected from each company.
 The project engaged the CEOs of all the companies, as well as other senior-level executives in Human Resources.

 "I was honoured to be able to meet and work with the other women, both within and outside the company.
 Being the leader of a diverse and global team within Ericsson gives me the opportunity to turn our takeaways right into action."
-Anita Dressel, Head of Corporate Business Finance at Ericsson.
+Anita Dressel, Head of Business Control for one of our business units.

 Broadband Commission for Digital Development

 Ericsson collaborates with the Broadband Commission for Digital Development.
 The working group on Gender and Broadband has a three-pronged approach to increasing the number of women in ICT careers: firstly, to create demand among girls and women for careers in ICT; secondly, to ensure a better supply of science, technology, engineering and math education to girls and women; and thirdly, to achieve long-term sustainability by encouraging ICT businesses to attract, recruit, retain and promote women.